 The Four doesn't tell anything new, especially not to geeks who are already heavily involved with Google, Amazon, Facebook and Apple.
 The book explains in the mediocre first part how the four companies became successful - even though Galloway wrote more about the New York Times than about Google (he was on the board of directors of the NYT).
 The second part, on the other hand, didn't matter.
 Galloway explains here how you can learn from the Four to become successful yourself.
 But what bothered me was this feeling that the guy was too involved and because he wasn't (is?) taken seriously, wrote this book.
 And wanted to make a name for himself.
 Over and over again.
 Like he's afraid no one's paying attention.
 Fun Fact: He writes in the book that this is, in fact, his greatest fear.

 Dollars and Sense

-One sentence stuck in my mind while reading, summarizes my opinion about Dollars and Sense pretty well: The book is great, but an asshole.
+One sentence stuck in my mind while reading summarises my opinion about Dollars and Sense pretty well: The book is excellent, but an asshole.
 It made me very aware of all my incompetence and irrationality regarding money.
 It may be time to reconsider my relationship with the mammon.

 How Not To Die

-Okay, the book is targeted mroe towards Americans who, if you believe the author, don't even know what vegetables look like.
-Also the book is probably less meant for me, as I already live vegan.
+Okay, the book is targeted more towards Americans who, if you believe the author, don't even know what vegetables look like.
+Also, the book is probably less meant for me, as I already live vegan.
 I still liked it though.
-Above all, I now know what happens when you suffer from Alzheimer's or Parkinson's disease.
+Above all, I now know what happens when you have Alzheimer's or Parkinson's disease.
 And to what extent nutrition can reduce the risk of contracting various diseases.
 And although I am always a little cautious when studies are cited, How Not To Die is the best I have ever read about nutrition.

 Born To Run